Early Results from GLASS-JWST. I: Confirmation of Lensed $z\geqslant7$ Lyman-Break Galaxies Behind the Abell 2744

 \section{Summary \& Conclusions}

 In this Letter we present a first look at the \textit{JWST} NIRISS data from the GLASS-ERS survey taken over the Abell 2744 Frontier Fields cluster.
 We describe the procedures adopted by the survey to reduce, clean and model grism spectra.
-We showcase the power of \jwst\ by studying a sample of 3 $z\geqslant7$, $m_{\rm F150W}<26$ AB galaxy candidates with the aim of confirming their spectroscopic redshifts without relying on Lyman$\alpha$.
+We showcase the power of \jwst\ by studying a sample of 3 $z\geqslant7$, $m_{\rm F150W}<26$ AB galaxy candidates with the aim of confirming their spectroscopic redshifts without relying on Ly$\alpha$.
 Our findings can be summarized as follows:

 \begin{itemize} \item We confirm the spectroscopic redshifts of two out of three bright ($H_{\rm 160}\sim24.8-25.6$ AB) galaxies via the detection of strong Lyman breaks, placing them at redshifts of $z=8.04\pm0.15$ and $z=7.90\pm0.13$.
+The galaxies are located $\sim7-13.5$ arcsec from a $z\sim8$ protocluster, possibly indicative of some association between them.
 No strong and significant Ly$\alpha$ emission is detected in either of the galaxies.
 The third galaxy is found to be a $z=2.6$ interloper.

 \item In addition to the break, we find evidence for tentative ($\sim2.7-3.8\sigma$) detections of \HeII, \OIII], and \NIII] line emission, suggestive of a low-metallicity and star-forming system with potential non-thermal contributions. \end{itemize}